anuranbaka/cppnumpy/README.md

   AllocInfo<T> alloc;
   //userdata is a void* that is passed along to the allocation functions for addressing purposes
-  //this could be a memory buffer or struct with address information for example alloc.userdata = buffer;
+  //this could be a memory buffer or struct with address information for example
+  //if any of these functions are left undefined, then default allocation on the heap will be used alloc.userdata = buffer;
   alloc.allocateMeta = customallocatorMeta<T>;
   alloc.deallocateMeta = customdeallocatorMeta<T>;